-Courthouse Stage has been a staple of the park's Texas area theming since the very beginning.
-A bit has changed from the 1960s as the porch looks to have been redone as well as the signage.
+Court House Stage has been a staple of the park's Texas area theming since the beginning.
+A bit has changed from the 1960s as the porch and building signage have been modified.
 There is no longer a grassy area with a lamp post and the court house also now has a different paint scheme.
 It is also safe to say that the surrounding building fronts have been remodeled/modified since the "then" photo.
 One thing does remain the same: guests can still enjoy a great gunfight and comedy show when they visit the park during the summer months.

 Southern Palace Theatre is the park's prime indoor location to catch live entertainment throughout the season.
 Prior to 1969, Southern Palace Theatre was an outdoor venue.
-The Texas heat is not too friendly in the summer months so the park decided that it was time to build a structure around the stage.
+Brutal summer Texas heat led Six Flags in the direction of enclosing the performance space.
 Not much has changed since the 1969 season when it comes to the theatre.
 The doorways, pillars, gardens, and lighting fixtures remain in tact.
 Though the signage at the top has changed, it still resembles the original.
-If a guests were to walk inside they would sit on the original benches of the outdoor theatre.
+Guests enjoying live productions here are sitting on the original outdoor Amphitheater benches.
 One prime difference, besides the maturing trees, is the support post sticking out of the top of the building.
 This was support for the park's AstroLift.

-The comparisons between Good Time Square and Gotham city are perhaps the most extreme out of any comparisons we've done up to this point.
+The comparisons between Good Time Square and Gotham city are perhaps the most extreme out of any we've done up to this point.
 The "then" photo shows off a view of Good Time Square from the 1970s.
-The bumper cars building is to the left and the Roto Disco building is to the right.
-Throughout the years this area changed quite a bit.
+The bumper cars structure is to the left and the Roto Disco building is to the right.
+Throughout the years, this area changed quite a bit.
 The late 1980s brought in the Flashback! roller coaster and the 1950s-themed transformation into Goodtimes Square.
-In 2016, the park's Gotham City section of the park was quickly expanded and Goodtimes Square essentially disappeared.
-Today you can see the yellow, red, and black ride, Catwoman Whip.
+In 2016, the park's Gotham City section was quickly expanded and Goodtimes Square essentially disappeared.
+Today, you can see the yellow, red, and black ride, Catwoman Whip.
 This took over the location of the bumper cars.
-The green structure to the right is Riddler Revenge, which took over the previous Roto Disco/Flashback! location.
+The green structure to the right is The Riddler Revenge, which took over the previous Roto Disco/Flashback! location.
 The winding purple and green roller coaster, The Joker, now sits in an area that would have been behind bumper cars.
 The only thing that remains the same from this shot is the tree that sits in the flower bed in both photos.
-Quite a crazy transformation this area of the park has seen.

-The entrance to Old South is one of the most unchanged features found inside the park today.
+The entrance to Old South is one of the largely unchanged features found inside the park today.
 Pictured on the left is a man named Randall Duell.
-Duell was largely responsible for the original design of Six Flags and had quite a resume to back it up.
+Duell was responsible for much of the original design of Six Flags and had quite a resume to back it up.
 Besides his three Academy Award nominations, Randall Duell also designed for films such as Romeo & Juliet and Singin' in the Rain.
-As we look at both images you can see that much of the original buildings, though slightly remodeled, are left mostly in their original theme.
+As we look at both images you can see that much of the original buildings, though slightly remodeled, are left mostly to their original theme.
 To the left is the ice cream parlor (now Cold Stone) and to the right is the original Historical Press Bookshop (now Primo's Pizzeria).
-And, of course, the pillars still signify your entrance into Old South.
-A big thank you to the "History of Six Flags Over Texas" Facebook page for making this image available and providing historical information on Randall Duell.
+And, of course, the pillars still signify the entrance into Old South.